atcg/RedPill/README.md

 This is a tweak of a screen saver written by Mathew (lpar, info below).
 It streams green A's, T's, C's, and G's (DNA nucleotides) down a screen.

+To install, open the XCode project and push build in the top left.
+Then double click on the RedPill.saver file in the RedPill/Build/Products/Debug folder.
+OSX should then prompt you to install.

 This is Red Pill, a 3D OpenGL "Matrix" screensaver for Mac OS X.
 Copyright © 2002-2012 mathew <meta@pobox.com>.